 If you would like to purchase small amounts of Bitcoin, then using buying services will be a good choice.
 This is the second most popular way to get a Bitcoin if you live in the UK.
 Some of the favorite services include Bittylicious, QuickBitcoin, BitPanda, and CoinCorner.
 Most of them accept cash payments or card; however, Bank Transfer is usually the method to send payment to them, and you will have to include the provided transaction reference.
 Your bitcoin will be with you in 15 minutes since the payment is made.

 Using an exchange will be the best method If you look to buy bitcoin on a regular basis or in large quantities as the exchange rates are very competitive.

 The first step to use a bitcoin exchange is to find a trusted one and open an account.
 We recommend Coinfloor and CoinCorner as they accept direct deposits in GBP.
 Kraken and Bitstamp are also good services; however, you will have to convert Pounds to Euros, which will cost foreign transaction fees.
 After successfully creating an account, transfer money to them via Bank Transfer.
 The requested amount of bitcoin will usually arrive within one to four business days, and after you receive them, transfer the bitcoins from the exchange to your wallet.

-What if you aren’t familiar with online transactions?
-You can find a Bitcoin ATM near your location and purchase directly from it.
+Instead, you can buy Bitcoin through an ATM.
 To do so, use CoinATMRadar – a website that maps Bitcoin ATMs around the world.
 Then, go to the ATM and follow the on-screen instructions.

 Some important notes when using a Bitcoin ATM include checking opening hours, fees and limits; bringing with you your ID card and some Pounds Sterling notes.